ifgarces/IIS_servicios_base/README.md

 ## Overall project software architecture

 The exposed API ports for the systems can be configured at [`compose.env`](./compose.env).
-The below figures show the overall systems architecture (Docker containers) and the exposed API calls outline.
+The below figures show the overall systems architecture.
+Each system is executed as a Docker container, with only a single exposed port (the API port).

 ![Overall systems diagram](./docs/diagram_overall.jpg "Overall diagram")